On the Complexity of Random Satisfiability Problems with Planted Solutions: Results

 \subsection{Lower bounds}

 We begin with lower bounds for {\em any} statistical algorithm.
-For a clause distribution $Q$ let $\B(\D_Q,U_k)$ denote the decision problem of distinguishing whether the input distribution is one of the planted distributions or is uniform. \begin{thm} Let $Q$ be a distribution over $k$-clauses of complexity $r$.
-Then any (randomized) statistical algorithm that, given access to a distribution $D$ that equals $U_k$ with probability $1/2$ and equals $Q_\sigma$ with probability $1/2$ for a randomly and uniformly chosen $\sigma \in \on^n$, decides correctly whether $D \in \D_Q$ or $D=U_k$ with probability at least $2/3$ (over the choice of $D$ and randomness of the algorithm) needs either \begin{enumerate} \item $m$ calls to the $\MSAMPLE(L)$ oracle with $ m\cdot L \ge c_1 \left(\frac{n}{\log n}\right)^{r} $ for a constant $c_1 = \Omega_k(1)$, OR \item $q$ queries to $\MVSTAT\left(L,\frac{1}{L}\cdot \frac{n^r}{(\log q)^{r}}\right)$ for a constant $c_2 = \Omega_k(1)$ and any $q \geq 1$. \end{enumerate} \end{thm} The first part of the theorem exhibits the trade-off between the number of queries $m$ and the number of values the query can take $L$.
+For a clause distribution $Q$ let $\B(\D_Q,U_k)$ denote the decision problem of distinguishing whether the input distribution is one of the planted distributions or is uniform. \begin{thm} For an assignment $\sigma \in \on^n$, let $Q_\sigma$ be a distribution over $k$-clauses of complexity $r$ and $\D_Q$ be this family of distributions.
+Assume that the input distribution $D$ is $U_k$ with probability $1/2$ and with the remaining probability $1/2$ it is $Q_\sigma$ for a uniform random $\sigma\in \on^n$.
+Then any (randomized) statistical algorithm that decides correctly whether $D \in \D_Q$ or $D=U_k$ with probability at least $2/3$ (over the choice of $D$ and randomness of the algorithm) needs either \begin{enumerate} \item $m$ calls to the $\MSAMPLE(L)$ oracle with $ m\cdot L \ge c_1 \left(\frac{n}{\log n}\right)^{r} $ for a constant $c_1 = \Omega_k(1)$, OR \item $q$ queries to $\MVSTAT\left(L,\frac{c_2}{L}\cdot \frac{n^r}{(\log q)^{r}}\right)$ for a constant $c_2 = \Omega_k(1)$ and any $q \geq L$. \end{enumerate} \end{thm} The first part of the theorem exhibits the trade-off between the number of queries $m$ and the number of values the query can take $L$.
 It might be helpful to think of the latter as evaluating $L$ disjoint functions on a random sample, a task that would have complexity growing with $L$.
-The second part of the theorem is a superpolynomial lower bound if the parameter $t$ (recall the oracle is allowed only an error equal to the standard deviation of averaging over $t$ random samples) is less than $n^{r}/(\log n)^{2r}$.
+The second part of the theorem is a superpolynomial lower bound (in $n$, for any fixed $r$) if the parameter $t$ (recall the oracle is allowed only an error equal to the standard deviation of averaging over $t$ random samples) is less than $n^{r}/(\log n)^{2r}$.